swcarpentry/shell-novice/05-script.md

 > ## Variables in shell scripts {.challenge}
 >
-> In the `molecules` directory, you have a shell script called `script.sh` containing the
+> In the `molecules` directory, imagine you have a shell script called `script.sh` containing the
 > following commands:
 >
 > ~~~